IntroductionFind out about freedom camping on public conservation land.

 Freedom camping is allowed on public conservation land – with exceptions

-You cannot freedom camp in conservation areas where freedom camping is prohibited.
+You cannot freedom camp in areas where camping is prohibited (not allowed).

-You cannot freedom camp at DOC administered scenic reserves or recreation reserves, under section 44 (1) of the Reserves Act.
-However, there are some reserves that are allow freedom camping in self-contained vehicles only.
-Not all reserves will have a sign stating freedom camping is prohibited.
+You cannot camp in DOC administered scenic reserves or recreation reserves, unless you're within a managed campsite.
+This is in accordance to section 44 (1) of the Reserves Act.
+However, some reserves that allow freedom camping in self-contained vehicles only.
+Not all reserves will have a sign stating camping is prohibited.

 - there has been a history of problems caused by inappropriate freedom camping, or

-- there is a conservation management reason that warrants restricting camping.
-For example, ensuring equitable access to a site or where sensitive native species are present.
+- there is a conservation management reason that warrants restricting camping, eg ensuring equitable access to a site or where sensitive native species are present.

 Camping in a prohibited or restricted area can result in a $200 infringement fee.

 Freedom camping with dogs

 Freedom camping with dogs is not permitted in national parks.